Northumbria

 Frequently asked questions

-When will the trial take place?
+When did the trial take place?

 Flights took place from 13th February 2023 to 12th May 2023 on weekdays only.